IvanBuccella/notes-sound-generator/README.md

 #### The `activeBeatsChanged` event

 This event is fired every time a note (or a group of notes) in the score is played.
-When it's fired, the DOM element `noteLogger` content is replaced with the description of the current notes played; the notes are extracted from the `activeBeats` variable in the `args` parameter.
+When it's fired, a message via the WebSocket is sent to the mobile devices, and the DOM element `noteLogger` content is replaced with the description of the current notes played; the notes are extracted from the `activeBeats` variable in the `args` parameter.

 ```js
 const noteLogger = document.getElementById("note-logger");